bolliy/ioBroker.sun2000/README.md

 -->

 ### **WORK IN PROGRESS**
-prepare collected values more precisely
+* prepare collected values more precisely
+* enable to use of 3 inverters #18

 ### 0.1.1 (2024-01-07)
 * fix some collected values